ThePJB/snowkoban/README.md

  - was tired for level design maybe tomorrow.
 I did put in some good hours today nice job me

+ ok somethings fucked in history land at one point it tried to allocate like infinity memory and failed, idk why (after several big pauses from i guess the same thing presumably) could probably unit test idk which layer but probably history layer

 ---------

  oo a fractal / procedural walking sim would be cool